What to order at Sud 777

 Merotoro ★ 4.5

-Merotoro in Mexico City is chef Jair Tellez's Condesa room on Amsterdam, the Baja-California-rooted kitchen ranked on the Latin America 50 Best list that opened in 2010.
+Merotoro in Mexico City is chef Jair Tellez's Condesa room on Amsterdam, the Baja-California-rooted kitchen ranked on the Latin America 50 Best list.

 Order: The whole grilled fish for two; a Valle de Guadalupe bottle from the wine list.